Ontario Gov’t Calls For New Health Care Deal

 en français

-One response to “Ontario Gov’t Calls For New Health Care Deal”
+One thought on “Ontario Gov’t Calls For New Health Care Deal”

 A survey released recently noted Ontarians strongly believe the Doug Ford government is poorly handling critical files like healthcare, senior care, and housing affordability.
 The Angus Reid survey was released four months into the Ford government’s second mandate.